Overview

 - Coastal Path to Knockmahon Visitor Centre – A short, well-marked trail links the engine house to the Copper Coast Geopark Centre in Knockmahon (a restored 19th-century church).
 The centre offers indoor exhibits, a café and a shop, and is a useful base for exploring the area.

-- Copper Coast Drive (R675) – The scenic road from Kilfarassy to Stradbally is often listed among the world’s most beautiful coastal drives.
-It passes the engine house and provides numerous pull‑outs for photo stops.
+- Copper Coast Drive (R675) – The scenic road from Kilfarassy to Stradbally is frequently listed among Ireland’s most beautiful coastal drives.
+It passes the engine house and provides numerous pull-outs for photo stops.

 - Annestown Heritage Trail – About 5 km east, this 90-minute loop takes walkers past Annestown beach, the ruins of Dunhill Castle and several geological outcrops.
 Trail cards are available at the Knockmahon visitor centre.